-Many women who have not had sex before, fear that they may experience pain when having intercourse for the first time.
+Many women fear that they could be too tight for sex, because of a painful past experience.
 But you can do something to prevent this.

 What is the PC muscle?

 There is a band of muscles stretching from your pubic bone in front and extending back between your legs to your coccyx bone in the back.
 Along the way, this sling of muscles surround the sphincter of your bladder, your vaginal opening and the sphincter of your anus.
 These muscles are clinically known as the Pubococcygeus muscles, or more commonly, the PC muscle.
 To talk about the PC muscle may be an oversimplification, as there are actually several muscles making up the pelvic floor.

 Many younger women have been introduced to their PC muscle during a pregnancy or postpartum, as these are the muscles that women are advised to exercise to restore muscle tone following childbirth.
 Many older women have been introduced to the PC muscle because these are the muscles that are exercised to correct the condition known as urinary incontinence (the involuntary loss of urine when coughing, sneezing, etc.).